AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Methodology

-In zero-shot classification, we embed images and textual class descriptions into a shared representation space, with labels assigned via cosine similarity.
+In zero-shot classification, images and textual class descriptions are embedded into a shared representation space, with labels assigned via cosine similarity.
 For each class, descriptive templates were constructed from crop and disease metadata (see \Cref{appendix:contra_zs} for the zero-shot templates), and similarity scores were averaged across a small template ensemble.

 For linear probing, we train a linear classifier using frozen image embeddings, updating only classifier parameters while keeping the pretrained vision encoder fixed.
-Linear probing was performed under the same three training regimes as other model types: full dataset, lab-only, and field-only.

-All contrastive models were trained with a batch size of 64, with learning rates selected via a small manual sweep including 0.001, 0.003, and 0.01.
+This is done for the same three regimes as the CNN.
+For further details on the implementation of linear probing, see \Cref{appendix:contra_lp_config}.